etw11/DunedinPACNI/README.md

 ## Installation

-You can install and load the DunedinPACNI package using the following code:
+You can use `devtools` to install and load the DunedinPACNI package using the following code:
 ```
+install.packages("devtools")
 devtools::install_github("etw11/DunedinPACNI")
 library(DunedinPACNI)
 ```